Faustas Steponavičius

-Faustas Steponavičius (born 8 June 2004) is a Lithuanian professional footballer who plays as a forward for A Lyga club Panevėžys, on loan from Botev Plovdiv and the Lithuania national team.
+Faustas Steponavičius (born 8 June 2004) is a Lithuanian professional footballer who plays as a forward for A Lyga club Sūduva, on loan from Botev Plovdiv and the Lithuania national team.

 Club career

 Steponavičius began his career with hometown club FK Panevėžys.
 From 2019 through 2021 he made 54 appearances for the club's youth and reserve sides, scoring 23 goals.
 He made his debut for the first-team in an A Lyga match against FK Kauno Žalgiris during the 2020 season.
 For the 2022 season he scored eleven goals for the reserve side.

 In July 2022 Steponavičius went on a two-week trial with Genoa of Italy's Serie A. The following month it was announced that he had signed a one-year contract to initially join the youth academy.
 In summer 2022, he went on loan to NK Jarun of Croatia's second-tier league.
 He went on to make seven appearances for the club before departing in search of more first-team playing time.

 In 2023 Steponavičius returned to the Baltics, joining FK RFS and going out on loan to FK Tukums 2000 for the 2023 Latvian Higher League season.
 He went on to score eight goals in fifteen matches in his breakout season en route to becoming one of the top scorers in the league.
 In June 2023 it was announced that a club from Bulgaria had purchased the player from FK RFS.
 The club who had activated Steponavičius's buyout clause was soon revealed to be Botev Plovdiv.
 The club reportedly paid €200,000 for the player.

 On 13 January 2025 FK Panevėžys announced, that he had been loaned to them from PFC Botev Plovdiv.